 Prior to the 2015 edition of the Code, a groove weld test was required for all types of welds, including single-pass fillet welds.
 The original premise of groove weld qualification testing (for both groove and fillet weld WPSs) was to help ensure satisfactory weld metal properties using the settings of the WPS.
 In particular, the original authors were concerned about achieving good weld metal CVN toughness at high heat inputs.
 However, welding practice since the implementation of the Code demonstrated that the groove weld test was counterproductive for fillet weld WPSs.
 Welding consumable manufacturers have developed welding products specifically for use in fillet welding, such as active SAW fluxes that are tolerant of light rust and tight mill scale, but such products do not perform well in groove welds.
+Further, the lower heat inputs associated with fillet welding also do not perform as well in groove welds.
 As a result, qualifying fillet weld WPSs under the Code was difficult and sometimes excluded the best fillet welding products.
 Removing this restriction from single-pass fillet welds has facilitated use of consumables optimized for fillet welds and improved welding.